Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Mr. Nguyen Si Cam, Deputy Director of the Department of Culture, Sports and Tourism of Bac Giang province, the lack of regulations on documentary heritage in the Law on Cultural Heritage has caused many difficulties in protecting and promoting heritage values.
 Therefore, adding content on documentary heritage to the Law on Cultural Heritage (amended) is extremely necessary so that the community, agencies and units have a way to identify, manage, protect and promote heritage values.

-Ms. Le Thi Thu Hien, Director of the Department of Cultural Heritage (Ministry of Culture, Sports and Tourism) said that the issue that needs to be considered is the overlap between the Law on Cultural Heritage and the draft Law on Archives.
+Ms. Le Thi Thu Hien, Director of the Department of Cultural Heritage (Ministry of Culture, Sports and Tourism) said that the issue that needs to be considered is the intersection and overlap between the Law on Cultural Heritage and the draft Law on Archives.
 One subject in the draft Law on Archives is archival documents of special value, which also overlaps with the group of archival documents of special value recognized as national treasures.
 Therefore, the Government has assigned the Ministry of Culture, Sports and Tourism and the Ministry of Home Affairs to unify criteria to ensure clear distinction.

 Obviously, the inclusion of documentary heritage in the Law on Cultural Heritage (amended) is an urgent need to preserve and promote the value of these heritages in the most effective way.
 Along with other types of heritage, documentary heritage is an invaluable asset reflecting the creative achievements of the country and people through different periods.
 Therefore, in order for documentary heritage to be able to tell "historical stories" of our ancestors in a vivid and familiar way, there needs to be a clear legal corridor in preserving and promoting the value of heritage./.